Get a free, no obligation personal loan quote with rates as low as 9.99%

 • When bringing $10,000 or more into Canada, you must report funds to the Financial Transactions and Reports Analysis Center of Canada (FINTRAC).

-• Gift money is generally not taxed, but funds received from business or the sale of an asset may be subject to capital gains tax.
+• Gift money is generally not taxed, but funds received from business transactions or the sale of an asset may be subject to capital gains tax.

 • You can send money to or from Canada via cash, bank transfer, PayPal and international money transfer services such as Simplii Financial, WorldRemit and Wise.